Momentum-Team-13/react-trivia-racheldk/react-trivia-racheldk/Notes.md

     [x] CategoryList component
     [x] ajax request made
     [ ] data rendered on page
+[ ] trivia categories selectable
+    [x] each category button
+    [ ] button event handler to change selection state [ ] ternary: selection state ? go to questions screen (send selected category for API request): category list screen [ ] question component
+    [ ]

 ## Goals in order:
-[ ] list of categories from the Trivia API showing up on the page.
+[x] list of categories from the Trivia API showing up on the page.
 [ ] trivia categories selectable.
     [ ] request 10+ questions for that category
     [ ] limit to multiple choice (for now)